amstringer0303/ice_detection/README.md

 # ❄️ Semi-Automated Detection of Landfast Ice Edge & Polynya Movement from Sentinel-2 Imagery

 This project provides a **semi-automated method to detect the landfast ice edge and track polynya evolution** using Sentinel-2 imagery, training labels, and a coastline shapefile.
-The framework combines spectral, texture, and spatial features to classify ice vs. open water and extract meaningful ice-edge boundaries — applicable to *any* coastal Arctic scene, not just Wainwright.
+The framework combines spectral, texture, and spatial features to classify ice vs. open water and extract meaningful ice-edge boundaries — applicable to *any* coastal Arctic scene.

 ---